 A wide range of book options is available for independent reading at all levels: cloth for babies; board books for toddlers; picture books for preschoolers; chapter books for early readers.

-At home or in the classroom, have both soft cover and hard cover books on hand for free play and quiet times, as well as transition times.
+At home or in the classroom, have both soft cover and hard cover books on hand for independent play and quiet times, as well as transition times.

-- Make books accessible on low shelves or tables so children can make selections on their own.
+- Make books accessible on low shelves or tables, or in a basket, so children can make selections on their own.

 - Limit the number of titles on the shelf at one time.
 Too many options can be distracting.